Logo BusinessBecause - The business school voice

 Studying an online master’s degree means less student debt

-For example, at WP Carey School of Business, the full-time Master in Business Analytics (MSBA) program costs around $78,500 for international students whereas the online MSBA program costs a considerably lower $48,000.
-Both programs last 16 months.
+At the University of Arizona’s WP Carey School of Business, the Master in Business Analytics (MSBA) costs international students $93,000, unlike the online equivalent, which costs $44,000.

-However, if you are concerned about the cost, it’s worth bearing in mind that studying your master’s degree online also means not having to pay additional costs for accommodation and travel.
+If you are concerned about the cost of studying, it’s also worth bearing in mind that studying your master’s degree online means not having to pay additional costs for accommodation and travel.

-What’s more, many online programs are delivered asynchronously, meaning you can watch lectures and complete any projects according to your own schedule.
-So, if you choose to, you’ll be able to work while you study and even further offset the cost of the program.
+What’s more, many online programs are delivered asynchronously, meaning you can watch lectures and complete any projects and coursework according to your own schedule.
+So, if you choose to, you’ll be able to work while you study and further offset the cost of the program.

-You gain the same opportunities and quality of education
+You gain similar opportunities and quality of education

-Despite studying remotely, the experience of an online or hybrid master’s degree is often as engaging and fulfilling as a traditional program.
+Despite involving studying remotely, business schools work hard to ensure the experience of an online or hybrid master’s degree can be engaging and professionally fulfilling.

-This is, in part, due to business schools ramping up their use of innovative educational technologies to make online learning even more interactive and inspiring.
+This is, in part, due to business schools ramping up their use of innovative educational technologies in recent years to make online learning even more interactive and inspiring.

 At IE Business School, online programs—including the blended, part-time Master in Business Analytics and Big Data—are taught through the concept of Liquid Learning, blurring the lines between online and in-person learning.

-In 2023, the school is opening campuses in the metaverse, via Roblox and Decentraland, where students can attend classes and events in the digital world.
-The virtual campus will use virtual and augmented reality to bring to life business cases and allow students to interact from anywhere in the world.
+In 2023, the school revealed plans to open campuses in the metaverse, via Roblox and Decentraland, where students could attend classes and events in the digital world.
+The virtual campus design aims to use virtual and augmented reality to bring to life business cases and allow students to interact from anywhere in the world.

-As well as experiencing cutting-edge tech during your online master’s, some programs also include experiential learning and travel opportunities.
+As well as working with cutting-edge tech during your online master’s, some programs also provide students with experiential learning and travel opportunities.

-On the Master’s of Leadership & Management (MALM) program at Thunderbird School of Management in the US, there are ample chances to collaborate with your cohort and connect with potential employers.
+In the Master’s of Leadership & Management (MALM) program at Thunderbird School of Management in the US, there are ample chances for students to collaborate amongst the cohort and connect with potential employers.

-The curriculum you study during an online degree is typically identical to an in-person program and you’ll earn the same degree certificate.
-The skills you learn during your master’s will make you an attractive hire for employers, leading to a solid return on investment after earning your degree.
+The curriculum you study during an online degree is often the same as an in-person program and you’ll earn an identical degree certificate.
+The skills you learn during your master’s will therefore make you an attractive hire for employers, helping to provide a solid return on investment after earning your degree.

 Online study offers exciting job opportunities and salary prospects

-Previous grads from the Thunderbird MALM program have landed jobs at top companies such as Amazon, Microsoft, Adidas, and IBM.
+Previous grads from the Thunderbird MALM program, for example, have landed jobs at top companies such as Amazon, Microsoft, Adidas, and IBM.
 Roles included managerial positions such as global marketing manager, innovation manager, and global product manager.

-There’s no doubt that online master’s degrees have progressed since the pandemic, and with rapidly advancing technology, the experience of online learning is likely to grow even more sophisticated.
+There’s no doubt that online master’s degrees have evolved significantly, and with rapidly advancing technology, the experience of online learning is likely to continue becoming even more sophisticated.

 So, with the prospect of earning a high-quality education as well as cutting the additional costs of studying in-person, you’re sure to see an impressive ROI on your degree.